 Woodview provides residential short breaks for up to 6 young people at one time.
-During assessment visits or tea/lunch stays, there may be more young people in the Unit, but only 6 children stay overnight at any one time.
+During assessment visits or tea/lunch stays, there may be 7 young people in the Unit, but only 6 children stay overnight at any one time.
 Outside the home there is parking for 20 cars, all doors are wide enough for wheelchair access.

 Externally there are security lights and an alarm: the building is managed by Stoke on Trent property services.
+CCTV is to be installed during 2017.

-Inside there is specialist equipment within the home to:
+Inside there is specialist equipment within the home to;

-- enable lifting and handling
+- · enable lifting and handling

-- specialist beds with guards and adjustable height
+- · specialist beds with guards and adjustable height

-- A safety Bed

-- shower bath that has adjustable height and tilts
+- bath and shower bath that has adjustable height and tilts

 - a wet room for wheel chairs

-- moulded seats for wheel chair users - sensory equipment and toys
+- moulded seats for wheel chair users

+- sensory equipment and toys

-There are six downstairs bedrooms.
+There are six downstairs bedrooms, with décor chosen by the children.